Fitbert/PassCode-Generator/README.md

 # PassCode-Generator
- creating a passcode generation
+ creating a passcode generator

-## Second Challenge Week 3
+## Challenge Week 3

 We are creating a basic a passcode generation that will make a password to a legnth defined by the user that will include upper and lowercase letters, numbers and symbols.